WICG/aom/explainer.md

 Notes on the previous table:
 - DOM KeyboardEvent sequences include keyup/keydown.
--- Should the table list event property values like: `keyIdentifier`/`keyName`/`keyCode`/`charCode`?
 - DOM MouseEvent sequences include mousedown/mouseup and touchstart/touchend where relevant.
--- If the table evnd up listing KeyEvent properties like `keyName`, should this also include `MouseEvent.button: 2` for `contextmenu`?
+- `contextmenu` sequence may need to include MouseEvents, including `auxclick`.
 - Control orientation is determined by the computed value of `aria-orientation` which defaults to `horizontal` for `progressbar` and `slider`, and defaults to `vertical` for `scrollbar`.
 - Natural language direction is determined by the computed value of `dir` which usualy computes to to `ltr` (`auto` in most contexts resolves to `ltr`), but can be set to `rtl` for languages such as Arabic and Hebrew.
-- The DOM event target for DOM KeyboardEvent sequences is the currently focused DOM element.
+- The DOM event target for DOM KeyboardEvent sequences is the currently focused DOM element, regardless if the AT's "point of regard" matches the document.activeElement.
 - The DOM event target for `click` and `contextmenu` DOM events is lowest leaf node DOM element in the assistive technology's "cursor" or "point-of-regard".
+TODO: Needs some serious wordsmithing for clarification of hit-testing, etc.
 - If a web author does not cancel the DOM event with `Event.preventDefault()` and/or `Event.stopPropagation()`, the DOM event should propagate out of the web view an potentially trigger the platform behavior of the assistive technology event.
 For example, if an iOS